 Free events in Jerusalem

 There are many free events in Jerusalem throughout the year including many one-off shows and concerts.
-There are some recurring festivals each year including:
+There are also some recurring festivals each year including: